nathanpeter-ds/sit747_repo/README.md

 To run the Jupyter notebook make sure the environment python scripts are in the same folder.

 Research papers folder contains all literature papers.
 Task 2.1D is the draft literature review and task 2.2D is the research methodology.

+All experiments were conducted under Python 3.11, with exact package versions to ensure bit-wise reproducibility of results.
+The key dependencies are:
+NumPy 1.26.4
+pandas 2.2.3
+YahooFinance 0.2.58
+PyTorch 2.0.0+cu126
+PyKalman 0.10.1
+Matplotlib 3.9.2